finlayjack89/PhotoPolisher/replit.md

 ## Recent Changes

-### November 12, 2025 - Production-Ready AI Floor Detection Fix
+### November 13, 2025 - Production-Ready AI Floor Detection Fix

+**Critical Fix: Correct Gemini Model Name** (analyze-images.ts)
+- Fixed Gemini API endpoint from incorrect `gemini-2.5-flash-image-preview` to correct `gemini-2.5-flash`
+- The incorrect model name was causing 400 errors: "JSON mode is not enabled for this model"
+- This was preventing JSON mode from working and causing AI to default to 0.75
+- With correct model name, `responseMimeType: 'application/json'` now works as intended
+- Effect: AI floor detection should now return accurate floorY values instead of defaulting to 0.75

 **Phase 1A: Robust JSON Parsing for AI Floor Detection** (analyze-images.ts)
 - Implemented production-ready `analyzeBackdrop` function with comprehensive JSON parsing